- Sales and Accounting breakdown

 - Non-tethered streams, where your player can stream songs while NOT connected to the internet, as long as the streaming service has verified the customer has paid their subscription fee for the month.
 No pay - no play.

-If the payable amount for your Spotify streams is $0.00 and shows only zeros in the "Details" page, this means that Spotify has determined that these are Artificial Streams.
+If the payable amount for your Spotify or Apple Music streams is $0.00 and shows only zeros in the "Details" page, this means that our partner has determined that these are Artificial or Manipulated Streams.
 For more information please read What happens if I use a service that promises more streams, or I play my own music on repeat?

-We can not appeal this determination on your behalf, but this determination by Spotify does not mean you can't earn money for your legitimate streams in the future.
+We can not appeal this determination on your behalf, but this determination by our partner does not mean you can't earn money for your legitimate streams in the future.

 How do I see my payment history?